anderson-aristotle/js-functions/README.md

   return counter
 }
 ```

+To accomplish the above, you are taking into account where the variable `counter` is defined, and what _scope_ it has.
+A variable declared outside of a function can be accessed inside a function, but a variable declared inside a function is only accessible inside the function.
+This and more discussion on scope in JavaScript is the topic for another talk on [js-scope](https://git.generalassemb.ly/ga-wdi-boston/js-scope)

 What if we needed several of these functions, each with a different sized
 increment?
 We could accomplish that with a function that returns another